NixOS/nix.dev/source/contributing/how-to-get-help.md

   To contact a maintainer, use their Matrix handle found in the [`maintainers-list.nix` file][maintainers-list].
   If no Matrix handle is present for a specific maintainer, try searching for their GitHub username, as most people tend to use the same one across channels.

-  Maintainer teams usually have their own public Matrix room.
+  Maintainer teams sometimes have their own public Matrix room.

 - Email